 - You have valid health cover.

-If you are under 65 years old, a minimum level of income you need to demonstrate is €560 a month for a single person and €840 for a couple.
+If you are under 65 years old, the minimum level of income you need to demonstrate is €560 a month for a single person and €840 for a couple.

 If you are 65 or older, it’s €868 for a single person and €1,347 for a couple.